Phileosopher/toolbox/README.md

 - Developers keep making new things for new technologies, so this is constantly becoming obsolete (PR if you want to fix that).
 - In ten years everyone might have BlahBlahOS where everything runs on it and these won't matter.

+I also update a [pile of gists](https://gist.github.com/Phileosopher) for all the code-based and procedure-based things.

 ## What I'm looking for

 Please PR if you see anything I've missed.
 Or, if tech's not your thing, contact me via "dave at stucky dot tech":